 Christian humility demands that we admit the limits of our responsibilities and knowledge.
-Moreover, God has not charged us or our churches with governing the nation.
+God has not charged us or our churches with governing the nation.
 We need to trust God to rule through our government, heeding their advice as long as it does not contradict Scripture.
 I am thankful for how McLean Bible Church, Grace Community Church, and Capital Hill Baptist Church have model submission to the government authorities while simultaneous fighting for the right to assemble.

 Moreover, the missionary, Jim Elliot, refused to use a gun to defend himself because he did not want to send an unbeliever to hell.
 We should follow his example and not allow our germs to unnecessarily condemn either believers or unbelievers to death.
 The famed sixteenth century Theologian, Martin Luther, concurs.
 He writes,

 I shall avoid places and persons where my presence is not needed in order not to become contaminated and thus perchance inflict and pollute others and so cause their death as a result of my negligence.

 I have cancelled more than one outreach event at my home because a family member has become a roving, puking machine; I did not want to pass along both the gospel and the flu.
 To care for others well, we must listen to Paul who says, “Let each of you look not only to his own interests, but also to the interests of others.”
 We must ask ourselves if we are furthering the well-being of others and furthering the spread of the kingdom when we host services and come to church during these trying times.
 If our physical presence distracts from the gospel and threatens credible harm to others, we should cancel our services and refrain from attending church.
 The command to worship together should be pitted against God’s command to love one’s neighbors.